"Together, A New Start!"

 ECONOMIC DEVELOPMENT

 Economic development is critically important throughout Prince William County, especially for revitalization efforts in our district.
-We must strive to promote job growth in Woodbridge while also protecting staple mom and pop shops throughout the Route 1 corridor and promoting minority-owned businesses.
+We must strive to promote job growth in Woodbridge while also protecting staple mom-and-pop shops throughout the Route 1 corridor and promoting minority-owned businesses.

 Supervisor Franklin’s Accomplishments: